-Reported side effects include dry mouth and mild drowsiness, though if the person is drowsy, one should be alert for other concomitant drug use.
+Reported side effects include dry mouth and mild drowsiness, though if the person is drowsy, one must be alert for other concomitant drug use.
 Lofexidine may cause bradycardia or hypotension (lowered blood pressure) in some people.
-Blood pressure and pulse rates should be checked prior to initiation, and then prior to the administration of each dose for at least the first 72 hours of the detoxification regime and for longer if there are problems.
+Blood pressure and pulse rates must be checked prior to initiation, and then prior to the administration of each dose for at least the first 72 hours of the detoxification regime and for longer if there are problems.
+Observations should continue at least twice daily until a stable dose is achieved.
 The safety of this drug is not established for those young women who are pregnant or breastfeeding.